-Zendesk Support customers can create sharing agreements between Zendesk accounts, and agents can manually share tickets to another Zendesk.
-In Zendesk Support Professional and Enterprise, you can create business rules that automatically share tickets with another Zendesk.
+Zendesk Support customers can create sharing agreements between Zendesk accounts, and agents can manually share tickets to another Zendesk account.
+On Zendesk Support Professional and Enterprise, you can create business rules that automatically share tickets with another Zendesk account.

-This is key to enabling multibrand management (see Setting up multiple brands).
-Multibrand is available as a Professional Add-on and Enterprise.
+This is key to enabling multibrand management (see Setting up multiple brands) in Support Enterprise.
 However, the benefits from ticket sharing are not restricted to multibrand management.
-It's also useful to simply share tickets with another Zendesk.
+It's also useful to simply share tickets with another Zendesk account.